A lot of effort and energy goes into writing content of any sort.

 As the name suggests, this tool mentors you in the entire process of writing content.

-Virtual Writing Tutor checks your grammatical errors, spellings mistakes, punctuation flaws, paraphrasing hiccups, and vocabulary pitfalls.
+Virtual Writing Tutor checks your grammatical errors, spelling mistakes, punctuation flaws, paraphrasing hiccups, and vocabulary pitfalls.

 Not just yours, this tool mentors teachers as well.
 It offers free proofreading training as well as the ability to assign tasks to students right from the tool itself.